Alexander C. Younkin was born on Sept. 8, 1835 in Milford Township, Somerset County, PA, the son of Dr. Jonas and Martha (Pringey) Younkin.

 Daughter Florence Cynthia Younkin (1889-1968) was born on March 17, 1889 in Orient, Adair County, IA.
 On April 5, 1916, in Broken Bow, Custer County, NE, she married J. Frank Carland ( ? - ? ).
 They did not reproduce.
 In 1939, they lived two miles north of Lyman, near Scott's Bluff, NE.
 Florence spent her final years in Medford, OR, where she died on May 23, 1968.

-Son Lloyd Leslie Younkin (1891-1956) was born on Oct.
+Son Loyde Leslie Younkin (1891-1956) was born on Oct.
 16, 1891 in Orient, Adair County, IA.
+When he was 18 years of age, in 1910, he boarded with the family of widow Rose McInroy in Boyd, Butte County, where he provided farm labor.
 At the age of 20, on June 8, 1912, he wedded Blanche Estelle Himes (Oct.
 28, 1893-1968), a native of Alliance, Box Butte County, NE.
-They were the parents of seven children -- Murriel Eleanor Ortiz, Ruth Estelle Bass, Vernon Leslie Younkin, Ray Orvil Younkin, Doris Louise Leeling, Nellie Marie Jones and Norma Lou Bruegger.
-In 1939, he lived in Lusk, WY.
+They were the parents of seven children -- Muriel Eleanor Ortez, Ruth Estelle Bass, Vernon Leslie Younkin, Ray Orvil Younkin, Doris Louise Leeling, Nellie Marie Jones and Norma Lou Bruegger.
+Circa 1921, the family dwelled in Gering, Scotts Bluff County, NE.
+Eventually they relocated "to a ranch north of Lusk," Wyoming, reported the Casper Star-Tribune.
+In 1939, they lived in Lusk.
 Lloyd passed away in Lusk on March 15, 1956.
 Blanche survived for another dozen years and died four days before Christmas in 1968.

 Daughter Bessie Maybelle Younkin (1901-1983) was born on May 1, 1901 in Kimball, Kimball County, NE.
+Unmarried at the age of 18, she lived with her parents in Scottsbluff and earned a living as a stenographer with a wholesale grocery business.
 On Christmas Day 1922, she was joined in wedlock with George "Dewey" Jones (Nov.
 13, 1899-1975).
 Their two known children were Robert Dewey Jones and Shirley Louise Kaiser.
 They made their residence in 1939 in Scottsbluff, NE.
 The Grim Reaper swept away Dewey at the age of 75, in Burbank, Los Angeles County, CA, on Sept.
 18, 1975.
 Bessie outlived her spouse by eight years, and died in Burbank on Jan.
 24, 1983.

 Daughter Eunice Else Younkin (1904-1990) was born on Dec.
-4, 1904 in Scottsbluff, NE.
+4, 1904 in Scottsbluff, Kimball County, NE.
 She was twice married.
-Her first marriage took place in 1922 when she was united with Beryl Ambrose ( ? - ? ).
+Her first marriage took place in 1921 when at age 17 she was united with 19-year-old Beryl Ambrose (1902- ? ).
+Beryl was a native of Minnesota.
 The couple had one daughter, Leone Mae Neil.
-Then in 1935, when she was age 31, she wed for a second time, to Walter D. Lemaster (June 28, 1904-1975), a native of Kentucky.
+When the federal census enumeration was made in 1930, the Ambroses made a home in Scottsbluff with Eunice's parents.
+That year, Beryl worked as a garage mechanic and Eunice as a sales lady in a variety store.
+Then in 1935, when she was age 31, Eunice wed for a second time, to Walter D. Lemaster (June 28, 1904-1975), a native of Kentucky.
 The Lemasters did not reproduce.
 Circa 1939, they lived in San Fernando, CA. Walter died in April 1975, ending their union of four decades' duration.
 Eunice spent her final years in Northridge, Los Angeles County, CA. There, she passed away on March 3, 1990.

 ~ Son George Elmer Younkin ~

-The Younkins bore three children -- Bertha Wallace, Elmer George and Mary Younkin.
+The Younkins bore five children, of whom three are known -- Bertha "Birthy" Wallace, Elmer George Younkin and Mary Elizabeth Williams.